10 Ways to Manage Low Back Pain at Home

 Call your doctor if:

-- Your low back pain doesn't go away after a few days, and it hurts even when you're at rest or lying down.
+- Your low back pain is severe, doesn't go away after a few days, or it hurts even when you're at rest or lying down.

 These could be signs that you have a nerve problem or another underlying medical condition that needs to be treated.